abojaber/jss_validator/README.md

 ## using this script

 -   this script consist of 3 files `payload.js` which use only for simulate HTTP payload, `vaildation_roles.js` containing roles for each fields and `validator.js` file. `validator.js` file is the core file that will process the validations.
+-   to test the script run `node validator.js`. you may modify `payload.js` file to test errors.
 -   remove debug section in `validation.js` file header, Lines: 1-9, before using script `TODO:// update the include steps`
 -   review export section (last 3 lines in `validation_roles.js`)